bingeli1212/nitrile-preview/doc/DOC-diagram.md

   direction where 0 is the top side of the viewport and 1 is one unit grid immediately below the top side of the viewport.

++ mark:a

+  This is to save the current 'lastpt' to a new path named 'a'.
+  This new path will only have a single path point in it.

 # The 'dot' command